oceaness/dock-rpi-rtsp-matrix/conf/README.md

  `Mon_on=0615`
  `Mon_off=1715`

-By default the schedule is permanently on.
+By default the schedule is on 24/7.

 ## example.layout.conf
 This file explains how you can create your own matrix if you don't like the default options.
 You can create the file layout.conf or rename example.layout.conf and edit that in place.
 This will cause the default.layout.conf to not be created/updated when the program is run and it will load your layout instead.